rishikasikhakolli/mgt3745-hw5/context/STYLE.md

 ---
 # Tokens: what a machine reads.
 Replace every value with one pulled from the
 # interface you admire.
 Guess the hex; precision is HW5's problem.
-color-primary: "#051E39"
+color-primary: "#DD2A7B"
-color-accent: "#B39051"
+color-accent: "#00C853"
 color-background: "#FFFFFF"
 color-text: "#1A1A1A"
 font-body: "Roboto"
-font-heading: "Roboto Slab"
+font-heading: "Instagram Sans (?)"
 font-size-min: 14px
 space-unit: 8px
 radius: 4px
----
-# Tokens: what a machine reads.
-Replace every value with one pulled from the
-# interface you admire.
-Guess the hex; precision is HW5's problem.
-color-primary: "#DD2A7B"
-color-accent: "#00C853"
-color-background: "#FFFFFF"
-color-text: "#1A1A1A"
-font-body: "Roboto"
-font-heading: "Instagram Sans (?)"
-# font-size-min: 14px
-# space-unit: 8px
-# radius: 4px
 ---

 # STYLE.md